Updated Jan 11, 2026

 The opening psalm of the books of Psalms sets the stage for the paths of mankind.
 It is very direct and to the point and presents two ways, two kinds of people, two outcomes.

-The same two ways are also presented in opening chapters of the Bible.
+The same two ways are also are presented in opening chapters of the Bible.
 Genesis 1 & 2 describes how God created life.
 All was very good.
 In the garden the Lord presented two ways by saying to Adam,” Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die,” (Genesis 2:16-17) Obey and you will live.
 Disobey and you will die.
 Two ways.
 Life or death.
 The way of life is good the way of death is not.
 You know what happened, as recorded in Genesis 3, Adam and his wife, Eve, chose the way of death.
 They were deceived and thought they were getting something better than the life they had.
 Instead, they got something far worse.
 In Genesis 4, we see the out-working of these two ways.
-Able desired to obey, while Cain did not.
+Adam and Eve’s son, Able, desired to obey, while Cain did not.
 Cain’s way lead to murder, while Able, though his body was killed, was heard by the Lord and found righteous.
 (Hebrews 11:4) This theme of two ways is woven through the rest of scripture.
-In what is known as the Sermon on the mount, Jesus describes “two gates, two roads, two trees, two types of fruit, two houses, and two foundations.”
-He says, “Enter through the narrow gate.
-For wide is the gate and broad is the road that leads to destruction, and many enter through it.
-But small is the gate and narrow the road that leads to life, and only a few find it” (Matt.
-7:13–14).” [taken from Boice’s Expository Commentary on Psalm 1].

-After introducing the way of blessing, before even completing the first sentence, the poet introduces us to the second way, to the way of the ungodly scornful sinner.
+After introducing the way of blessing, before, even, completing the first sentence, the poet introduces us to the second way, to the way of the ungodly, the sinner, the scornful.
 Why does the psalmist focus on the opposite of blessedness so soon in the psalm.
 Boice suggests three reasons.
 First, “the Psalm addresses us where we are at.
 None of us automatically starts out being righteous.”
 We do not automatically entre the narrow gate and walk the right path.
-As we learn in verse three of the psalm we first must be planted in the location where we come to be feed by the true and living word.
+As we learn in verse three of the psalm we first must be planted in the location where we come be fed by the true and living word.
 As many places in the Scriptures teach, we cannot plant ourselves.
 In truth, it is the work of God which plants us where there is living water to feed us and save us.
 (Ephesians 2:8-9) Second, “the poet is able to introduce the doctrine of the two ways from the start.
 We do not have to wait until verse 4 to read that there is a way other than the way of the godly.”
 And third, “He is going to present godliness positively as the way of the one who delights in the law of the Lord.
 For any positive affirmation to have meaning, it must have a negative to go with it.
 Thus, in order to say what the way of the godly man is, we must also be able to say what it is not, and that is what the first verses of the first psalm accomplishes.”
 [Boice’s Expository Commentary]

 Next, the blessed man takes care to not be influenced by those who follow a way of sin.
 He does not stand in their path.
 One of the proverbs says, “the companion of fools will be destroyed.”
 (Proverbs 13:20 b, NKJV) “Standing in the way of” indicates spending time with and being in the presence of.
 “Standing in the way of” cannot simply mean just being in the presence of.
 It must have something to do with the path one chooses to stand on.
 As Paul teaches us when he writes to the Corinthians about being in the way of sexual immorality.
-“I certainly did not mean with the sexually immoral people of this world…, since then you would need to go out of the world.”
+“I certainly did not mean just being with, or in the presence of, the sexually immoral people of this world…, since then you would need to go out of the world.”
 (1 Cor 5:10) How then would we, as Jesus instructs us to, let our light so shine before men….
 (Matthew 5:16) Do we stand with sinners in such a way that we put ourselves on the same path as them?
 Or do we stand off to the side striving, while in their presence, to not be on the same path of sin as they are?
 Do we, rather than risking walking the same path, desire, when in the sinner’s presence, to help the sinner see the truth?
-Some of us do have this desire, but we also know, too often, we find ourselves looking along the path of sinners.
+Some of us do have this desire, but we also know, too often, we can find ourselves looking along the path of sinners.
 Achieving the blessed way can seem hopeless.

-His delight in the law of the Lord is such a way that he meditates on it day and night.
+His delight in the law of the Lord is such that he meditates on it day and night.
 It is not just knowing about, and thinking upon, the law of the Lord, but that he delights in it.
 For the blessed man, reading the Word, sitting before the preached Word, attending and preparing for Bible study, and meeting around the Word are not a drudgery.
 Such things are sought after, being truly delightful.
 The Law of the Lord, of course refers to the entirety of the Old and New Testaments but even the Law known as the Ten Commandments are a delight.
 In Exodus 20 and Deuteronomy 5, before the ten, “thou shalts,” the preamble begins, “I am the Lord your God who brought you out of the Land of Egypt, out of the house of bondage.
 In Psalm 81:10, after the same preamble, “I am the Lord your God, who brought you out of the land of Egypt” it says “open your mouth wide and I will fill it.”
-The blessed man sits before the law of the Lord, like a baby robin with wide open mouth sits before its mother, waiting expectantly to be filled with a tasty and much needed meal.
+The blessed man sits before the law of the Lord, like a baby robin, with wide open mouth, before its mother, waiting and expecting to be filled with a tasty and much needed meal.
 The righteous man agrees with King David in Psalm 19:7-10

 The law of the Lord is perfect, converting the soul;